Real estate agency for expats in Eindhoven

 12. Check the tax rules as an expat homebuyer

 When buying a house in the Netherlands, you’ll deal with various taxes.
 This can affect you both in the Netherlands and your home country.
 Get the right advice to avoid double taxation issues.
+Get advice about your taxes.

 13. Energy efficiency of homes in Eindhoven